starship/starship/docs/vi-VN/config/README.md

 ## Username

 The `username` module shows active user's username.
-The module will be shown if any of the following conditions are met:
+Module cho sẽ được hiện nếu bất kì điều kiện nào dưới đây thoả mãn:

 - The current user is root
 - The current user isn't the same as the one that is logged in
 - The user is currently connected as an SSH session
 - The variable `show_always` is set to true

-::: tip
+::: thử thuật

 SSH connection is detected by checking environment variables `SSH_CONNECTION`, `SSH_CLIENT`, and `SSH_TTY`.
 If your SSH host does not set up these variables, one workaround is to set one of them with a dummy value.